gianlucabianco/slipscream/README.md

 # 🧮 SOME THEORY BEHIND PSEUDO 3D 🧮

-To achieve a pseudo 3D effect, there are some solutions, which Louis Gorenfeld brillantly presented in his [Pseudo 3d Page](http://www.extentofthejam.com/pseudo/).
+To achieve a pseudo-3D effect, there are some solutions, which Louis Gorenfeld brilliantly presented in his [Pseudo 3d Page](http://www.extentofthejam.com/pseudo/).

 ---